RutgersCSSystems/fire-yolov5/README.md

 ├── results             # folder with all results
-├── scripts             # all scripts for setup and microbench running └── shared_libs/simple_prefetcher    # shared lib predictor src
+├── scripts             # all scripts for setup and microbench running └── shared_libs/simple_prefetcher    # shared lib predictor src └── shared_libs/memory_analysis    # returns the anon and cache usage during an apprun
 ```